superern/kirepo-news-client/README.md

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

+## Contributing

+Thank you **superern** for considering contributing to the Kirepo News Client.

+## License

+The Kirepo News API is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).